alldritt/SatimageOSAX/Satimage/README.md

 # SatimageOSAX

-SatimageOSAX provides access to the [Satimage](http://www.satimage.fr/software/en/downloads/downloads_companion_osaxen.html) scripting additions on macOS Mojave systems.
+SatimageOSAX provides access to the [Satimage](http://www.satimage.fr/software/en/downloads/downloads_companion_osaxen.html) scripting additions on macOS Mojave (and later) macOS systems.

 As described in the [Mojave Brings In Big Security Changes](https://latenightsw.com/mojave-brings-in-big-security-changes/) blog post (see the Farewell Scripting Additions section), AppleScript scripting additions (OSAXen) are no longer supported in macOS Mojave.
 This presents a serious problem for older scripts which depend on the popular suite of Satimage scripting additions.